-This post summarizes the press release published at 8:00 AM EDT on October 26, 2017.
+This post summarizes ecommerce fraud statistics in the press release published at 8:00 AM EDT on October 26, 2017.

 BOSTON, Mass. –(October 26, 2017)– Account Takeover has replaced Stolen Financials as the fastest growing fraud threat for eCommerce websites in 2017.
 While still representing only a fraction of the volume of Stolen Financials, in Q2 2017 alone, Account Takeover fraud rose by an alarming 45 percent, putting online retailers at a loss of $3.3 billion dollars.
 PYMNTS and Signifyd have partnered to track, analyze and report on the recent changes in fraud by examining transactions of more than 10,000 ecommerce merchants in North America, Asia and Europe in the October 2017 Global Fraud Index.